Master Localized Numbers in 5 Minutes

 Percentages localization

 Percentages are presented differently across cultures and languages.
-In English, for instance, the percentage sign is placed directly after the number, as seen in 10%.
+In English for example the percentage sign is placed directly after the number, as in 10%.

 Conversely, in Turkish, the sequence is reversed, with the percentage sign preceding the number, like %10.